Alex Sears CPA - Katy, TX

 What's inside

-• The 14 items to collect before a new CPA can scope a complex family return
+• The records to collect before a new CPA can scope a complex family return

 • A handoff checklist if your prior CPA retired, sold the firm, or dropped 1040 clients